 Some may even be able to develop toolkits for taking over drones to share among other hackers.
 Flying a drone for simple leisure could still leave the user prone to an attack from a hacker, even if there is no valuable information or content at stake.
 Hacking into a drone is becoming easy enough for anyone to do, leading to a rise in potential crimes among unsuspecting individuals.

 The rise in drone and IoT technology can lead to innovative new ideas for media sharing technology, but it also leaves users at the hands of hackers looking to steal their information.
-For more about the latest tech trends and upcoming reports, check out our insights.
+For more about the latest tech trends and upcoming reports, check out more from our blog.